- 1 Overview

-Some models may work on 7.0.x and not on 7.1.x or vice versa.
+Some models or blades may work on 7.0.x and not on 7.1.x or vice versa.
 You need to read the release notes.

 If you go to the link directly below (it’s to downloads for HP’s 4/16) there is a link that also takes you to the older FOS firmwares.
 If you don’t click through it also only have the firmwares that this switch supports.
 So the latest on there at the moment is 6.2.2f.